 How Should the Suit Jacket Fit

-Pay close attention to the closure on your jacket.
+Pay close attention to the closure of your jacket.
 If it hangs away from the body, the jacket is too large for you.
 If it pulls apart at the bottom, it is too small and likely to be uncomfortable.

 For a perfect fit, each side of the jacket front aligns together when buttoned.

 The shoulders of the jacket are another dead giveaway for an ill-fitting jacket.
-The jacket is too small if you see bunching up around the neckline.
+The jacket is too small if you see it bunching up around the neckline.